Oslo Sightseeing Checklist: A Collection of Must-See Places

 - Norwegian Maritime Museum.
 This is also a Bygdøy-based museum, which covers the history of coastal explorations, marine archaeology, fishing, shipbuilding, as well as houses a number of boat models.

 - Ski Museum.
 Located at Holmenkollen, this ski museum was founded in 1923 and appears to be the oldest museum dedicated to the theme of skiing.
 At the present time, the museum houses over 4,000 ski artifacts.

 - Astrup Fearnley Museum of Modern Art.
-This privately-held gallery of contemporary art houses 6-7 temporary exhibitions every year and is located at Tjuvholmen, in the proximity from Aker Brygge.
+This privately-held gallery of contemporary art houses 6-7 temporary exhibitions every year and is located at Tjuvholmen, in proximity from Aker Brygge.

 - Ibsen Museum.
 The museum is housed in the last home of Henrik Ibsen, where he lived the last years of his life.
-Ibsenmuseet contains a fine collection of the artifacts, dedicated to the famous playwright.
+Ibsenmuseet contains a fine collection of artifacts, dedicated to the famous playwright.

 - Rod Bianco Gallery.
 This gallery of contemporary art holds temporary exhibitions of many Norwegian and internationally renowned artists.

 - Munch Museum.
-Some of the works of Edvard Munch are displayed in the National Gallery, placed on the first place in this section of our Oslo sightseeing checklist.
+Some of the works of Edvard Munch are displayed in the National Gallery, placed in the first place in this section of our Oslo sightseeing checklist.
 This museum, however, also houses a large collection of Munch’s works, as well as it explores the life of this genius artist.

 - The Historical Museum.
 Apart from the captivating building this museum is housed in, it attracts many visitors thanks to the permanent and temporary exhibitions it holds.
 The permanent exhibition is divided into various periods of history and contains really precious artifacts, such as Egyptian mummies, Antique art, and large collections dating back to the times of the Middle Ages.